Wiolinek/mega-clinic_reservation-system/README.md

 ## Room for Improvement

-- implement CSS pre-processor
-- implement Formik for handling reservtion form
+- implement Formik for handling reservation form -> in progress
+- add Nodemailer for booking confirmation by email
+- add option for booking cancelation for pacient
+- implement filters for upcoming and past visits for doctor account

 ## License